Home

 Firms are Embracing Private Cloud Tech for Security and Savings

 Private cloud technology is a version of cloud-based computing and data storage where the online infrastructure belongs solely to the law firm that uses it.
 In other words, it is private and not accessible to the public.
 These private clouds usually have excellent (and special) security methods and protocols in place.
 This is particularly useful for law firms who may handle sensitive information regularly (via their clients and internal sensitive information).
 As cybercrimes continue to rise across the country, private cloud technology offers a more secure and reliable way to operate for law firms.
-Consequently, we fully expect to see the trend of private cloud tech usage among law firms continue to rise in 2024.
+Consequently, we fully expect to see the trend of private cloud tech usage among law firms continue to rise in the coming years.

 Additionally, and as mentioned above, you are seeing a new generation enter the legal field, who generally already have a working knowledge of cloud technology and how to use it effectively and efficiently throughout each workday.
 This makes it all the easier for law firms to implement.
 This often serves as a nice complement to the previously discusses AI and automation practices that many law firms are beginning to utilize more regularly.